Plasma Physics Research at New Mexico Tech

-My research interests span atmospheric and space sciences, geophysics, and plasma physics.
-I've been tackling open science questions in a number of topis including: atmospheric and space electricity; thunderstorms and its effects in the near-Earth space environment; lightning physics; modeling of electrical discharge plasmas; waves in space plasmas; and development of computer-based tools for analysis of atmospheric and geophysical phenomena.
+My team works at the interface between atmospheric/space sciences and plasma physics.
+In recent years we've been tackling scientific questions in a number of topics, including: atmospheric and space electricity; thunderstorms and its effects in the near-Earth space environment; lightning physics; modeling of electrical discharge plasmas; waves in space plasmas; and development of computer-based tools for analysis of atmospheric and geophysical phenomena.
 See the Research and Publications tabs for further information.